 The only way to run, and stand for what you really believe in, is Partisan free.

-So, Natalie Fleming, a very flawed human being is running for the 1st Congressional Seat of Idaho for the United States House of Representatives.
+So, Natalie Fleming, a very flawed human being is running for the United State Senate representing our beautiful State of Idaho.

 Please look through Natalie’s issue statements and see if you agree with her values.
 If you find you have common ground, please support Natalie M Fleming for Congress through volunteering, donating, or just asking those you know to check this campaign out.